Intent of Mathematics Curriculum of Sandown Primary School:

 The maths teaching at Sandown is support by manipulatives which help all pupils to visualise concepts and conceptual understanding and support pupils to explain their understanding.

-In addition to our daily maths lessons we have daily arithmetic sessions in Key Stage Two, which enables pupils to rapidly recall key facts for each year group, which supports which supports key learning in the main maths lessons.
+In addition to our daily maths lessons we have arithmetic sessions ( three times a week) in year two and Key Stage Two, which enables pupils to rapidly recall key facts for each year group, which supports key learning in the main maths lessons.

 We also use the online platform of Times Table RockStars to support rapid recall of times table knowledge.
 These are accessed in weekly timetabled sessions as well as daily at home.

-In Key Stage One and Early Years we have introduced the NCTEM Mastering Numbers programme, which works closely with Numberblocks to ensure pupils have a good understanding on number, subitising and counting.
+In year one and Early Years we have introduced the NCTEM Mastering Numbers programme, which works closely with Numberblocks to ensure pupils have a good understanding on number, subitising and counting.
 This additional 15 minutes of learning links in with key maths concepts in the main maths lesson.

 We also use the online platform of Numbots to support rapid recall of number facts and number bonds.
 These can be access in timetabled sessions through the week and at home on a daily basis.